What is Martyn's Law? A Guide to Event Security

 Standard tier

 Under Martyn’s Law, the standard tier is a baseline measure for venues with a capacity between 100 and 799.
-The Bill will aim to set out low-cost, practical, and effective measures to help improve preparedness in cases of an attack.
+The Act aims to set out low-cost, practical, and effective measures to help improve preparedness in cases of an attack.

-Currently, the standard tier of Martyn’s Law is under consultation before it can be formalised (as of Jan 2024).
-This is because the law needs to provide a proportionate response that is possible for smaller venues to achieve, without being a burden.
+The aim of the phased timeframe, where the Act will come into practice over 24 months, is to allow venues and businesses time to prepare and plan.
+As the Act requires responsible parties to provide a proportionate response, this time allowance ensures that it is possible for smaller venues to achieve the necessary steps, without being a burden.
 This balance is essential, as the law is designed to protect people, not penalise businesses because they don’t have the infrastructure or budget to meet the new requirements.

 Enhanced tier

 Larger events and venues, with 800+ capacity, will fall under the enhanced tier of Martyn’s Law.
-The enhanced tier has additional requirements to fulfil, largely in recognition that there is the possibility for more serious ramifications of a successful attack at a larger venue, like the number and severity of injuries, and the difficulty of a response on a large scale.
+The enhanced tier has additional requirements to fulfil, largely in recognition that there is the possibility for more serious ramifications of a successful attack at a larger venue; such as the number and severity of injuries, and the difficulty of a response on a large scale.

 Measures under the enhanced tier include; taking “reasonably practicable” actions to reduce the risk of a terrorist attack and reduce the physical harm caused, keeping and updating an assessed security document, and designating a “senior member” of staff for the venue or event.